 Good financial health is something that all of us should strive to achieve.
 However, not everyone has strong financial literacy skills and understands how to use different financial tools to their advantage.
 If an employee suffers from poor financial health, they may have a harder time focusing on their tasks and become a burden for the rest of the team.
 For this reason, remote work managers should hold financial literacy workshops and webinars that will teach their employees how to use financial tools to their advantage, particularly when it comes to saving money.
 For instance, Laura Gariepy, a financial writer at money management firm Charlie, explains that employees must be taught about emergency funds.
 As part of this education, she outlines how they can be taught to set up a high-yield savings account.
 A high-yield savings account will help employees grow their money through compounding interest.
 Other topics that should be explored in a financial literacy workshop are: how to responsibly use credit, budgeting and expense tracking, and an introduction to investing.

 Remote working can be lonely as employees work by themselves inside their homes.
 This, then, takes a toll on the social wellness of an employee.
 In order to keep their teams from feeling isolated and to boost employee morale, remote work managers should hold employee engagement activities through teleconferencing programs.
 Whether it’s through trivia games or skill-building activities, managers can help their employees attain social wellness through fun and engaging remote activities.
+It'd also be a great idea to consider various wellness swag bag ideas to show appreciation for your employees.

 Put simply, an employee accomplishes occupational wellness when they feel satisfied with their jobs and current career paths.
 To help their teams find satisfaction with their jobs, remote work managers should be able to align each individual employee’s personal values and goals with the work that they do.
 This means listening to what each employee wants to achieve in the long run, as well as helping them find fulfillment by offering professional opportunities whenever possible.